WFU-HPC/deac-docs/source/cluster-sla.rst

 * The total amount required to cover the increased computational workload is 35,400 SUs.

     * 4 GPUs x 232 hours = 928 GPU SSUs
-    * 928 GPU SSUs x $0.8316 GPU SSU Applied Rate = $771.72
+    * 928 GPU SSUs x $0.2505 GPU SSU Applied External Rate = $232.46
-    * $771.72 SSU Total / Applicable Compute SSU rate ($0.0218) = 35,400 SUs
+    * $232.46 SSU Total / Applicable Compute SSU external rate ($0.0240) = 11,285 SUs

-* The total amount that will be charged back to cover usage will be $771.72 which should be paid within 60 days of receiving the usage invoice.
+* The total amount that will be charged back to cover usage will be $232.46, which should be paid within 60 days of receiving the usage invoice.

 .. _sec.sla.su.example.storage: